Vairn/Discworld-Novelette/Occupational_Hazard.md

 The building stood three stories tall, with the sort of narrow windows that suggested either a desire for privacy or a reluctance to pay window tax.
 The front door was painted a color that might once have been green but had faded to something that could charitably be called "municipal beige."
 A small brass nameplate beside the door read "A. Mortimer," which was either the most ironic name possible for someone in the death business or exactly the sort of name that cosmic entities with limited imagination might choose for their earthly representative.

-Vimes stood across the square with Captain Carrot, Sergeant Angua, and Constable Cheery, studying the building with the sort of professional attention that suggested they were planning something considerably more complex than a social call.
+Vimes stood across the square with Captain Carrot, Sergeant Angua, and Sergeant Detritus, studying the building with the sort of professional attention that suggested they were planning something considerably more complex than a social call.
 The morning light cast long shadows across the square, and the general atmosphere suggested that whatever happened next would probably require paperwork.

 "Right then," Vimes said, checking his notebook.
 "A. Mortimer, claims assessor for Mutual Assurance and Benevolent Protection, probable collector of preserved specimens, suspected of killing people for not dying on schedule.
 Anyone have any better ideas about how to approach this than knocking on the door and asking politely about their hobbies?"